dedfaf/TJor-L.github.io/content/authors/admin/_index.md

 ---

-## I study at Washington University, building intelligent systems at the intersection of AI and medicine
+## I study at WashU, researching in NLP, Computer Vision,and AI for healthcare

-I am an undergraduate researcher in Computer Science at Washington University in St. Louis (GPA: 4.0), focusing on the development of AI systems for clinical and biomedical applications.
+I am an undergraduate researcher in Computer Science at Washington University in St. Louis (GPA: 4.0), focusing on the development of AI systems for clinical and biomedical applications

 My work spans: